Randhir123/k8s-protect-hosts/README.md

 done
 ```
+The Network policy is applicable to any host that has label `host-endpoint`.
+We are creating the label here.
+The Network policies created later will check if the host has this label.

 ## Create a Docker image
 To deploy your app to Kubernetes, we first have to containerise it.
 To do so, create the following Dockerfile in the same directory as the source code file:
 ```